 - Limiting the number of industry visitors to our practice; visitors will be required to follow employee safety measures as outlined below

 As healthcare professionals, all Durrie Vision staff members employ best practices with regard to personal hygiene and their responsibility in helping to reduce risk of infection and spread of disease.
 Employees are required to follow proper hand washing protocols at all times.
 Furthermore, we have encouraged employees to be generous with their use of antibacterial wipes in all areas of the office.
-During this time, our staff will also be taking the following precautions:

 All exam, pre- and post-operative rooms are cleaned and sanitized after each use.
 This includes all equipment, tools, and surfaces staff, patients, or visitors come in contact with.